-A joint venture is formed with two or more parties joining forces so that they can share risks, losses, and profits.
-However, within Thai law, joint ventures are not allowed, not even large joint ventures with foreign markets.
+A joint venture involves two or more parties joining forces, so that they can share risks, losses, and profits.
+However, under the Thai law, joint ventures are not allowed, not even large joint ventures with foreign markets.
 There is no room for binding legislation, only an understanding between the parties, which can occur in the form of a contract that binds them.
-It is essential for this contract not to be tied to or registered in a Thailand government body.
+It is essential for this contract not to be tied to or registered with a Thailand government body.

-An unincorporated joint venture requires the parties to file for a tax number so that they can make joint tax submissions.
+An incorporated joint venture requires the parties to file an application for a tax ID number, so that they can make joint tax submissions.

-Incorporated joint ventures require parties to keep their tax filing separate.
+Unincorporated joint ventures require parties to keep their tax filings separate.

-In Thailand a joint venture is most often made between foreigners and Thai nationals.
-If foreign shareholders will hold the majority in a joint venture the status must be changed and it will need to register under the Foreign Business Laws of Thailand.
-The Foreign Business Act governs it and there may be Board of Investment benefits too.
+In Thailand, a joint venture is most often made between foreigners and Thai nationals.
+If foreign shareholders hold the majority in a joint venture, the status of it must be changed and it shall be registered under the Foreign Business Act of Thailand.
+The Foreign Business Act governs foreign-owned entities, and there may be Board of Investment benefits applied, too.
 This means a different legal definition, even for a small business.

-Generally speaking, a joint venture can theoretically be formed in four ways:
+Generally speaking, a joint venture can theoretically be formed in one of the following four ways:

 - A foreign investor purchases shares in a company

-- A local company can also purchase shared in a foreign company
+- A local company purchases shares in a foreign company

-- The local and foreign investors can form a joint venture from scratch
+- Local and foreign investors form a joint venture from scratch

-- Public capital or bank debt can be shared
+- Public capital or bank debt is shared

-Not all of these are possible in Thailand, though, and joint ventures.
-Joint venture partnerships are only permitted on a contract basis, whether they are an incorporated or unincorporated joint venture.
+Not all of these options are possible in Thailand, though.
+Joint venture partnerships are only permitted on a contract basis, regardless of the fact whether they are incorporated or unincorporated joint ventures.

 Joint ventures are rarely permanent and are often dissolved when: